Learn about the Day of the Dead

 The program is offered in 40 hours and includes:

 - Twenty hours of one designated Spanish course per level.
 (Language and Tradition)

-- Twenty hours of one of two courses to choose from: practical (tertulia cultural) or thematic course.
+- Twenty hours of one of two courses: practical (tertulia cultural) or thematic course.

-Cultural workshops from 4pm – 6pm; the workshops we offer during the Day of the Dead are seasonal and we do not offer our regular workshops during this program.
-You will be able to choose from a traditional mask-making workshop, or a specialized Day of the Dead cooking class.
+Cultural workshops from 4 pm – 6 pm.
+The workshops we offer during the Day of the Dead are seasonal, and we do not offer regular workshops during this program.
+You can choose from a traditional mask-making workshop or a specialized Day of the Dead cooking class.

-Additionally, we offer 3 tours to a number of cemeteries and celebrations in the city during the weekend of October 30th; to give students the opportunity to experience in person the number of ways that various populations in Oaxaca celebrate the Day of the Dead.
+Additionally, we offer three tours to cemeteries and celebrations in the city during the weekend of October 30th; to allow students to experience in person the number of ways that various populations in Oaxaca celebrate the Day of the Dead.

-Learn more about Day of the Dead in Oaxaca with MOCAdventures
+Learn more about the Day of the Dead in Oaxaca with MOCAdventures